object-logics/citadelle/readme.txt

   text {* ... \isatagafp ... \endisatagafp ...*}

 Only opening or closing such a tag in Isabelle/Isar "text" commands will not work.
-For this, you need ot use the "text_raw" command:
+For this, you need to use the "text_raw" command:

   text_raw {* \isatagafp *}
   ...
   text_raw {* \endisatagafp *}

+For working, these tags rely on the file comment.sty, which is automatically added by Isabelle during the document generation.
+However at the time of writing, the current comment.sty included by Isabelle (version 3.6) mentions:
+  "The opening and closing commands should appear on a line of their own.
+No starting spaces, nothing after it."
+In particular, it is not advised to put these tags in a single line:
+\isatagafp ... \endisatagafp % wrong
+otherwise as side effects some parts occuring after these tags may be skipped.
+The recommanded solution is to always write each tag in a separate line:
+\isatagafp
+  ...
+\endisatagafp

 Warning:
 =======
 Please check twice that you are using \isatagX and \endisatagX properly, i.e.,
-- allways pairwise matching
+- always pairwise matching
 - not separating other envirments.
 Not using these PlainTeX environments (which are, generally, obsolete and discouraged but used by the Isabelle LaTeX setup